javierclb/tutorials/python.md

 There are several ways to set up your Python environment:
 1. Installing Jupyter Notebook by using the Anaconda distribution

-   This is a great choice to set up your devleopment environment especially if you are new to Python.
+   This is a great choice to set up your development environment especially if you are new to Python.
 Read through https://lectures.quantecon.org/py/getting_started.html to get an idea of the installation procedure as well as how to work with Jupyter Notebooks.
 You can also follow the steps below for basic setup:
    - Download [conda](https://www.anaconda.com/download/)
    - Once you have installed Anaconda, you can start the Jupyter Notebook by either (1) launching Jupyter in your applications menu or (2) opening up a terminal and type `jupyter notebook` folllowing the `$` sign.
 The Jupyter Notebook application will be opened in your default browser automatically.
    - Now, simply create a new Jupyter Notebook using the *New* dropdown menu and select option *Python 3* or similar to open a new Notebook for Python.
 Once you enter the Notebook, you can see Help in the menu above for more **Notebook Help** and **User Interface Tour**.